This article originally appeared in Rock and Ice issue 238 (November 2016).

 “My line’ll go!”
 Frank shouted across to Ken.

 “I’m first!
 Come on, youth, you’ve got to second me.”

 Frank started scrambling, unroped, down the steep, loose, exposed gully to the cliff bottom.
-The rest of us heard a shout, a rattle of falling stones and then silence.
+The rest of us heard a shout, a rattle of falling stones and

 We found Frank lying twisted and semi-conscious among the boulders at the head of the deep zawn.